m-schm/topaz/README.md

 ## "Dependent types"?

 In a dependently typed language, types are themselves a special kind of value, of type `Type`.
+This allows them to be mixed freely with other values, such as in `Vec`, a list where the first parameter represents its length.
 While mind-bending at first, it allows type signatures to be extremely specific, meaning you get more guarantees about what your code can and can't do.

 ```
 ;; This is a comment

 ;; `Vec n a` represents lists that are `n` long, that contain `a`s
 ;; A Vec is either:
-type Vec (n: Nat) (a: Type) =
+type Vec (n: Uint) (a: Type) =
   ;; empty, with length 0...
   Nil: {a} -> Vec 0 a
   ;; or 1 item longer than a Vec of length n.
   `::`: {n a} -> a -> Vec n a -> Vec (n+1) a

 ;; `zip` should take two lists and return a list of pairs.
-;; The two lists are required to be the same length because `n` is be the same
+;; The two lists are required to be the same length because `n` is the same for
-;; for both parameters.
+;; both parameters.
 let zip {n a b} (left: Vec n a) (right: Vec n b): Vec n (a, b) =
   match left, right in
     ;; Either both lists are empty...